grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 }
 ```

 **Johnny:** I see that you're learning fast.
-You got the parts about naming ans structuring a Statement right.
+You got the parts about naming and structuring a Statement right.
 There's one thing we will have to work on here though.

 **Benjamin:** What is it?